 - A3 Problem Solving: A simple, structured approach to resolving uncertainty and making effective and collaborative project decisions using a single, A3 report.

-Just as the chartering process accelerates lean tool selection, it also accelerates and prioritizes decision-making related to the project’s build strategy.
+Just as the project chartering process accelerates lean tool selection, it also accelerates and prioritizes decision-making related to the project’s build strategy.
 By providing stakeholders with a holistic understanding of the project’s scope, cost, and scheduling considerations, the chartering process gives them an opportunity to align this strategy with their objectives.

 “Build strategy” is a term that encompasses several possible contributing elements, including: